imagekit-developer/imagekit-ruby/README.md

 ```ruby
 bundle install
 ```
-This sample project are using Sqlite3 database.
-If you are getting `sqlite3` gem installation error then install sqlite3 first then again run `bundle install`.
+This sample project is using the Sqlite3 database.
+If you are getting `sqlite3` gem installation error, then install sqlite3 first, then again run `bundle install`.

 **5. Migrate the database**
 ```ruby